 Primary care provider

 Your primary care provider (PCP) or family doctor is a good place to start.
-They usually know you best, can access your records and may offer same-day appointments.
+They usually know you best, can access your records and may offer in-person or virtual care options.

 Good for: cough, fever, pink eye, urinary tract infection, muscle strain or sprain.